cyberbotics/webots/docs/guide/robotino3.md

 - `bodyExtension` : Extends the robot with new nodes (such as the `Robotino3Platform` for example).
 - `cameraExtension` : Extends the robot with a camera (such as the `Robotino3Webcam` for example).
 - `objectExtension` : Extends the robot with an extern object (such as the `Robotino3ExtObject` for example).
-- `lidarTopExtension`: Extends the robot with a lidar at the robot's top.
+- `topExtension`: Extends the robot with new parts such as lidar.
-- `lidarMiddleExtension`: Extends the robot with a lidar at the robot's middle.
+- `middleExtension`: Extends the robot with new parts such as lidar.
-- `lidarBottomExtension`: Extends the robot with a lidar at the robot's bottom.
+- `bottomExtension`: Extends the robot with new parts such as lidar.
 - `InfraredSensorModel`: Defines the infrared sensors used (such as the `GP2D120` from Sharp).